JadynsGames/Fantasy-Game/README.md

 # Video Game Design
+UPDATE: First place in NJ 2024 conference, submitted to National Conference on May 22.

 Repo for our Fantasy/Adventure Game.
 Download and run this in Unity locally, and when you develop some features, create a new branch and upload all your files so we can merge them to the master branch.
 <br><br>